DHTMLX/gantt-docs/data/api/gantt_env_other.md

 - isEdge	- set to true if browser is Edge
 - isFF		- set to true if browser is Firefox
 - isIE		- set to true if browser is Internet Explorer
+- isIE8		- set to true if browser is Internet Explorer 8
+- isIE9		- set to true if browser is Internet Explorer 9
 - isIE10	- set to true if browser is Internet Explorer 10
 - isIE11	- set to true if browser is Internet Explorer 11
-- isIE6		- set to true if browser is Internet Explorer 6
-- isIE7		- set to true if browser is Internet Explorer 7
-- isIE8		- set to true if browser is Internet Explorer 8
-- isIE9		- set to true if browser is Internet Explorer 9
 - isIPad	- set to true if browser is Safari on IPad
 - isKHTML	- set to true if browser is Konqueror